Justification of Red List Category

 The trend for the European breeding population is unknown (BirdLife International 2015).

 The species uses sea cliffs and is never found very far from the sea.
 It occurs over all habitats in Canaries from sea-level to 2,500 m; especially common in deep coastal gulleys.
 On Madeira it occurs from sea-level to the highest summit, Pico Ruivo, breeding on rocky islets.
 It breeds between March and August and lays two eggs.
 It nests in a variety of natural sites, such as caves and cliffs, where suitable rock niches occur, or under tiles or in holes in man-made structures.
 The saucer-shaped nest is constructed largely from downy seed cases with other plant matter or man-made items less frequently incorporated, agglutinated with saliva with occasional feathers adhered to surface.
 It feeds on insects.
-Numbers are reduced in winter on the Canary Islands; migrants probably winter mainly in north-west Africa, as there are winter records from Mauritania and northern Morocco for the species there (Chantler and Boesman 2014).
+Numbers are reduced in winter on the Canary Islands; migrants probably winter mainly in north-west Africa, as there are winter records from Mauritania and northern Morocco for the species there (Chantler and Boesman 2014), with a recent breeding record reported from Morocco too (Aourir et al. 2017).

 There are currently no known threats to this species.